 Choose Your Destination

 Teradek encoders can be paired with Cube decoders for low latency, high definition point to point streaming for use with video switchers, IMAG setups, or monitors at video village.
 Cubelets, as these pairs are called, are multicast compatible, require very little power, and include a hardware-based deinterlacer.
 Teradek Cubelets send and receive video via a shared access point over WiFi, directly through Master Mode, or over the Internet using transport protocols such as RTSP and MPEG-TS.
-With the addition of a Zixi license, Cube and Brik encoders can stream using Zixi cloud services to a Teradek H.264 decoder to achieve flawless broadcast quality video without regard for distance or network congestion.
+With the addition of a Zixi license, Cube encoders can stream using Zixi cloud services to a Teradek H.264 decoder to achieve flawless broadcast quality video without regard for distance or network congestion.